spilman6/courses/pages/modern-javascript/assignments/final-project_.md

 # Classroom Students

 We will be working on this project in class.
-You will choose/create groups of 2-3 students to work on the project together.
-You will have time in class to work on the project.
+You will choose (or I will) groups of 2-3 students to work on the project together.
+You will have time in class to work on the project, but you will also need to work on it outside of class.

 # Online Students